allynt/lfric_core/documentation/source/user_guide/components/driver.rst

 Driver Component
 ================

-The driver component contains some standard modules that can be used to construct the driver layer of an application.
-Applications can use some or all driver layer components, mixing and matching if necessary.
-Where a component does not support all the needs of an application, it may still provide a starting point.
+The driver component contains some convenience modules that can be used to help construct the driver layer of an application.
+Applications can use some or all of the driver component, mixing and matching as necessary.

+Bear in mind that the driver component only supports typical usage.
+If your specific needs are not covered, then your application will need its own specific driver code.
+The driver component may act as a starting point for application specific driver code, but it should not be modified with any application specific logic.